 April 2020 – October 2022

-Funded by IDRC, the primary objective of Phase II of the Africa Digital Policy Project’s research is to understand the nature and scale of digitalisation and datafication and the associated impacts.
+The primary objective of the Africa Digital Policy Project’s research, Phase II of the IDRC funded cyberpolicy think tank, is to understand the nature and scale of digitalisation and datafication and the associated impacts.
 On this basis, the Project aims to develop governance frameworks to harness the benefits associated with global public good dimensions while mitigating accompanying risks.
 By developing a much-needed evidence base, RIA will provide technical assistance and support to state and regional institutions, but also to other stakeholders, including civil society and the private sector, who are engaging in public interest international governance.
 Phase II will continue to design a conceptual framework that develops the notions of the Internet and data as (impure) public goods.

 Specific objectives of this focal area will be to develop